Understanding Dog Lice | Treatment & Prevention

 In case you suspect a lice infestation, consult a veterinarian.
 They will recommend proper diagnosis and lice treatment for dogs.

-How Lice Get Infested with Lice
+How Dogs Get Infested with Lice

 Dogs get lice from a few common sources, but most commonly the cause is another dog.
 Lice don't actually get on dogs from grass, despite this being a common belief